Growing an AI with NEAT

 Here are some of the results:

 Backtracking was ultimately the most time consuming feature to learn, slowly extending how much it can spring back after hitting a dead end.
-It's interesting to see whenever the process was struggling to develop that next milestone, the number of extra neurons and connections got up.
+It was interesting to see whenever the process was struggling to develop that next milestone, the number of extra neurons and connections got up.
 And when the problem was solved, it gradually got simpler.
 This simplification and complexification is a key feature of NEAT, that instead of having a predefined number of neurons and connections, it "grows" to the complexity of the task.
 Take a look at these two examples:

 Interestingly it did not figure out the easiest solution, that is to stick to either the left or right wall, and just track along that.
 My theory is, that it would require a different input/output principle, where the agent has a looking direction, and every sense and movement is relative to that.